Litter Box Liners: Do They Actually Work or Cause More Problems?

 When You Might Skip Litter Box Liners

-They’re also not a great fit for cats that are sensitive to changes in texture or sound.
+They are also not a great fit for cats that are sensitive to changes in texture or sound.
 Some cats will avoid the box completely if something feels different under their paws.

+In these situations, it is usually better to switch approaches instead of trying to make liners work.
 A smoother litter box surface, a better cleaning routine, or a different type of box can solve the same problem without adding another layer to manage.

 Frequently Asked Questions About Litter Box Liners